BOOK PREVIEW, PART II: MANHATTAN TO MIAMI

 © By Ann Ferrar

 All content (text and photos) on this website Copyright © 1990 - 2018, Ann Ferrar.
 Ann Ferrar is the primary source and sole rights-holder of this material in its entirety, and she reserves all rights to her work.
 These original stories from the author's forthcoming book "African American Queen of the Road—Bessie Stringfield and Me, A Memoir of Race, Friendship, Resilience and the Road," and the exclusive oral history of Bessie Stringfield recorded by Ann Ferrar, are registered with the Library of Congress and are protected by U.S. and International Copyright Laws.
-This content and its other, earlier versions may not be pirated, adapted to other media, duplicated, stored or otherwise plagiarized, in whole or in part, by other parties in any media.
-The author's various, original stories on Bessie Stringfield appear here and have been published in her book "Hear Me Roar" (1996; 2000); on the American Motorcycle Hall of Fame website (2002; 2018); in periodicals (1993-2003); and on the author's former website AnnFerrar.com (2007-2018).
-The author's intellectual property includes (but is not limited to) her narrative prose, storylines, chronicles, perspectives, opinions and conclusions on the life of Bessie Stringfield, as well as dialogue and quotes from Bessie Stringfield as told to Ann Ferrar.
+This content and its other versions may not be pirated, adapted to other media, duplicated, scanned, stored or otherwise plagiarized, in whole or in part, by other parties in any media.
+The author's collection of original stories on Bessie Stringfield appear here and have been published in her book "Hear Me Roar" (1996; 2000); on the American Motorcycle Hall of Fame website (2002; 2018); on the author's former website AnnFerrar.com (2007-2018); and in periodicals (1993-2003); The author's intellectual property includes (but is not limited to) her narrative prose, storylines, vignettes, perspectives, opinions and conclusions on the life of Bessie Stringfield, as well as dialogue, anecdotes and quotes from Bessie Stringfield as told to Ann Ferrar.
 For user-friendly details on intellectual property, copyright guidelines and reaching out to the author, please click on "Copyright Details" on the navigation bar.

 © Copyrighted Material